RainTreeCrow/Language-Change-CH/README.md

 #### Run the Models

-Run `train.ipynb` in the `1-year`, `2-slices`, and `5-year` subfolders under the `alignment` and `compass` directories to train the corresponding models on the respective time slices.
+Run `train.ipynb` in the `1-year`, `2-slices` (1954-1978 vs 1979-2003), and `5-year` subfolders under the `alignment` and `compass` directories to train the corresponding models on the respective time slices.

 #### Evaluation

-1. Run `evaluation.ipynb` in the `static` subfolder under the `evaluation` directory to perform synchronic word similarity and word analogy tests.
+1. Run `evaluation.ipynb` in the `static` subfolder under the `evaluation` directory to perform the synchronic word similarity (word relatedness) test and word analogy test.
 2. Run `evaluation.ipynb` in the `change` subfolder to conduct diachronic word similarity tests.
 3. Run `evaluation.ipynb` in the `analogy` subfolder to carry out temporal word analogy tests.